ipfs-inactive/blog/src/26-js-ipfs-0-24/index.md

 We now include WebRTC multiaddr by default on new js-ipfs init calls.
 This means that both your Node.js and Browser nodes will be able to dial each other using WebRTC and discover other nodes in the network through signalling Peer Discovery.

-Caveat, for Linux/Windows users, due to Node.js wrtc module limited support, you will have to set an environment variable or an Experimental flag to do so, check the [README](https://github.com/ipfs/js-ipfs#advanced-options-when-creating-an-ipfs-node) to learn how to do so.
+Caveat for Linux/Windows users: Due to limited support of Node.js wrtc module, you will have to set an environment variable or an Experimental flag.
+Instructions are in the [README](https://github.com/ipfs/js-ipfs#advanced-options-when-creating-an-ipfs-node) to learn how to do so.

 ### 🗺 1st Phase of DHT Implementation Complete